Gloria Horsley understands the difficulty of dealing with loss during the holidays.

 "We didn't have anything," she said of both herself and her husband.

-So Horsley turned her own grief into a commitment to help families who have gone through the same tragedy.
+So Horsley turned her own grief into a commitment to help families who have gone through similar tragedy.
 Today, what started as a blog and a radio show has become the largest resource for grief counseling on the Internet.
 The Open to Hope website features more than 300 writers, 550 podcasts and 100 YouTube videos.

 "We want to give a voice to grief," said Horsley, who built up Open to Hope over the past five years.